Scioto County, Ohio: Government

+The current Scioto County Commissioners are Bryan Davis, Merit Smith, and Scottie Powell.

+The current Scioto County Recorder is Gary Jenkins, a Republican.

-Scioto County is the site of the state's Southern Ohio Correctional Facility, which is located in Lucasville.
-The facility is Ohio's only maximum security prison and is the site of Ohio's death house, where death row inmates are executed.
+Scioto County is the site of the state's Southern Ohio Correctional Facility, in Lucasville.
+It is Ohio's only maximum security prison and the site of Ohio's death house, where death row inmates are executed.

-The county maintenance garage is also located in Lucasville.
+The county maintenance garage is also in Lucasville.